-A request may be made by mail, in person, by calling (904) 255-8683, faxing the request to (904) 255-3434 or sending an email to Lana Self.
+A request may be made by mail, in person, or by calling (904) 255-8683.
 Inspection of records may take place during normal business hours.
 Records will be made available as quickly as is practical after a request is made.
 SOE staff will provide non-exempt voter information in response to a phone call or email.

 A requester may remain anonymous when asking for public records.
 The request does not have to not be in writing and the reason for asking does not have to be stated.

 Please help us be responsive to your request by asking for documents by title or with sufficient specificity so that we are able to correctly identify and locate the requested records.

 The following is a listing (not exhaustive) of applicable exempted information Voter applicant’s/Registered Voter’s:

 • Social security number

 • Voter registration agency where a person registered to vote or updated his/her voter registration